sandevi/q_gauss/README.md

 ### The paper can also be found in arXiv.org under the title given above.
 ##  Contact: For questions and help in using this software sdevi@entropicdynamics.com

+## The software is developed in OCTAVE (which is compatible with MATLAB).
+The executable can be downloaded from https://www.gnu.org/software/octave

 ## Scope:
 ### The q-Gaussia distribution can be used for a) Stock returns Analysis and b) Entropy estimation for possible use in the construction of Risk Optimal Portfolios